What should I expect when taking the UK driving test?

 - Have you spoken to your driving instructor about taking your test?

 If so, congratulations!
-Go and book your driving test.
+Go ahead and book your driving test.
 Good luck!